rudidude86/gura-lang.github.io/documents/Syntax.md

 An `Assign` expression consists of an equal symbol, an expression on the left side that is a target of the assignment and an expression on the right side that is an assignment source.
-Expresionss that can be specified on the left are `Identifer`, `Lister`, `Indexer`, `Caller` and `Member`.
+An expresion that can be specified on the left is one of `Identifer`, `Lister`, `Indexer`, `Caller` and `Member`.

 Class diagram is: